Guitar Music Theory by Desi Serna

 There are countless types of scales that can be played on guitar, but did you know that popular music is mostly based on just two types of patterns?
 That’s right.
 Familiar genres of music like pop, rock, blues, and country use scale patterns based on the pentatonic scale and major scale.
 Another type of scale, the harmonic minor, is worked into these patterns on occasion.
 If you want to be successful playing popular styles of music, then you need to focus your attention on these indispensable scales.
 Learn more about guitar scales

-What is the Secret to Building and Using Chord Forms on the Guitar Fretboard?
+What is the Secret to Building and Using Chord Forms on Guitar?

 There are literally thousands of different kinds of chords and chord shapes that can be played on the guitar, but did you know that most are related in some way to just five core forms?
 In the open position the five forms are C, A, G, E, and D. What does that spell?
 CAGED.
 With the guitar CAGED chord system, you barre each of the five open forms and move around the neck playing different chords in other positions, but that’s only the beginning!